 The evolutionary circumstances that led to the emergence of language may remain shrouded in mystery.
-But the idea of language as a tool for programming minds and the study of how language transforms mental representations is ripe for additional empirical investigation which will shed further light on the enduring puzzle of this human-defining trait.
+But the idea of language as a tool for programming minds and the study of how language transforms mental representations is ripe for additional empirical investigation that will shed further light on the enduring puzzle of this human-defining trait.

-8. Acknowledgments
+Acknowledgments

-The writing of this paper was supported by a NSF-PAC Grant #1331293 to GL and benefited greatly from conversations with the attendees of the 2012 Conrad Lorenz Institute.
-Origins of Communication Workshop and especially, from feedback by Bob McMurray.
+The writing of this manuscript was supported by NSF-PAC grant 1331293 to GL and benefited greatly from conversations with the attendees of the 2012 Konrad Lorenz Institute Origins of Communication Workshop, especially from feedback by Bob McMurray.